Crossout: Game modes

 PvE Raids against bandits for 4 players:

 A group of players cooperate to complete certain objectives inside of a map, fighting AI-controlled enemies and facing bosses with unique weapons.
 Players need Fuel, a resource collected in the game and given for free each day, to be able to participate in Raids.

 Adventure mode or Awakening, a single-player/optional co-op campaign:

-A story mode.
-The player plays as an unnamed protagonist who awakes in the Blood Rocks, their memory lost.
+A story mode where the player plays as an unnamed protagonist who awakes in the Blood Rocks.
 They have to progress through the story by completing sequential missions involving combat, deliveries, scouting, meeting NPC's, etc. The story revolves around the protagonist trying to resolve what caused their memory loss and to adapt in the new world by working for the different factions and learning about the world from the characters.
 The mode also can serve as a sandbox/free roaming mode: even after the main story is complete the player can play through it again, participate in side missions, some of which can be done in co-op, or simply fight randomly-spawning enemies and collect drops.
 Up to 4 players can persist in an Adventure game at a time.
 The threats in this mode are adjusted according to player's vehicle strength.

 Player Brawls, which are available on a set schedule: